-From the first few runway presentations it was obvious that these boys mean serious business.
+From the first few runway presentations, it was obvious that these boys mean serious business.
 You don`t want to joke with their sense of style, a kick with these boots would require medical attention for sure.
-They can go from minimalistic with big platforms like the ones from Y Project or in colorful version at Kenzo to boots that resemble the skiing shoe, like the ones at Raf Simons.
+They can go from minimalistic with big platforms like the ones from Y Project or in colourful version at Kenzo to boots that resemble the skiing shoe, like the ones at Raf Simons.
 The style is not as important as the size itself.
-It`s go big or go home!
+It’s going big or go home!

 Menswear often finds inspiration among women and we can be pretty sure that`s what went down in this case.
 I don`t remember a show where I couldn`t spot an oversized coat, a jacket with volumized sleeves or a super long coat.

-If you prefer manly cuts, than go for Melinda Gloss, if your style is rock glam than Saint Laurent is more up your alley.
+If you prefer manly cuts, then go for Melinda Gloss, if your style is rock glam then Saint Laurent is more up your alley.
 For classic visit Hermes and for a touch of feminine go for Kenzo.
-Personally I love the urban look of Miharayasuhiro, fur accentuated coats from 22/04 Hommes and balloon ones from Thom Browne and Henrik Vibskov.
+Personally, I love the urban look of Miharayasuhiro, fur accentuated coats from 22/04 Hommes and balloon ones from Thom Browne and Henrik Vibskov.

 Wrapped In a Blanket

-This one has to be one of my favorite trends since winter cold is my enemy number one.
-Forget about silk scarfs and the knitted ones, just wrap yourself in a warm cozy blanket.
+This one has to be one of my favourite trends since winter cold is my enemy number one.
+Forget about silk scarfs and the knitted ones, just wrap yourself in a warm cosy blanket.
 Sounds super awesome, right?!
 For inspiration take a look at the runway styling of autumn/winter 2014 collection of Boris Bidjan Saberi and Walter Van Bierendonck.
-Blanket scarfs are versatile and go with every style – spice up your suit with some color or go dark and edgy with a classic black.
+Blanket scarfs are versatile and go with every style – spice up your suit with some colour or go dark and edgy with a classic black.

 Probably one of the most basic pieces in every man`s wardrobe – the classic blazer, got a bit pimped up this season.
 The range of materials and textures really got our imagination going.
-This is the end of boring old textiles and colors that make you yawn.
-Rynshu took over the runway with metallic blue suits, blazers covered in flowers and rubber like materials.
-22/04 Hommes showed a jacket put together with two contrast colors and interesting new breasting.
-Valentino went for the classic shape but impressed with the shiny deep blue color.
+This is the end of boring old textiles and colours that make you yawn.
+Rynshu took over the runway with metallic blue suits, blazers covered in flowers and rubber-like materials.
+22/04 Hommes showed a jacket put together with two contrast colours and interesting new breasting.
+Valentino went for the classic shape but was impressed with the shiny deep blue colour.

 Another one stolen from the girls?
-Runways this season were full of long shirts of all shapes and colors.
+Runways this season was full of long shirts of all shapes and colours.
 A versatile piece that can be worn over leggings (yes, men wear leggings – just take a look at Walter Van Bierendonck and John Galliano) or leather pants.
 I`m interested to see how this trend will translate to the streets.